Rudxain/ideas/software/Triple-lang/README.md

 - `struct` and `enum` [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type) support like Haskell and the ML-family
 - Pattern `match`ing and [logic](https://en.wikipedia.org/wiki/Logic_programming)
 - No primitive types, such as `string`s or `int`s.
 Its `std` provides lists of enums instead, with attached methods.
-- `bool`s are just `bit`s (`enum`s), and a `list` of them will be packed to its canonical size.
+- `bool`s are just `bit`s (`enum`s), and a `list` of them will be packed (by the compiler) to its canonical size.
 - Literals are interpreted according to macros.
 The only supported radix for binary integers and fractions is binary itself (for simplicity).
 - `std` provides binary and ternary positional numerals, also [Church Numerals](https://en.wikipedia.org/wiki/Church_encoding)
-- All ints and fractions have dynamic arbitrary precision, but you can easily define modular/wrapping ints, and specify the max fraction-precision for calculations.
+- `std` ints and fractions have dynamic arbitrary precision, there's also modular/wrapping ints (with some aliases for interoperation with Cranket), and you can round fractions to save memory.
 - [TCO/TCE](https://en.wikipedia.org/wiki/Tail_call)
 - [NTS](https://en.wikipedia.org/wiki/Nominal_type_system)